morganney/youtube-vid/README.md

 ## CDN Example

 Note, if the CDN strips URL query parameters [like unpkg](https://github.com/mjackson/unpkg/issues/348), then it can't be used.
-Otherwise, the custom element's HTML and CSS assets will be loaded from a path relative to the current hostname.
+In those cases, the `base` query param can not be defined, and the custom element's HTML and CSS assets will be loaded from a path relative to the current document's hostname instead.

 ```html
 <!doctype html>